Skip to content

 The following list shows the checks that are performed to decide if an entry is suspicious or not:

-• The time difference with respect to the previous point is the same (within some tolerance) than what is stated for the station.
+• The time difference with respect to the previous point is the same (within some tolerance) than the most common time difference for the requested time range.

-• The number of entries for the day is correct, i.e. the daily count fraction is 1.
+• The number of entries for the day is correct, i.e. the daily count fraction is 1, based on the same time difference.

 • The value is within the minimum and maximum.